 Our Sports Afternoon will be every Tuesday.
 The children will need to have a pair of trainers in school on that day.

-Children need to have a thin waterproof coat in school and school tracksuit bottoms for wet and cold days (these should be in the PE bag).
+Children need to have a waterproof coat in school each day and school tracksuit bottoms for wet and cold days (these should be in the PE bag).

 Our phonic and spelling focus will be: